Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 The codes comes with an GNU Octave decoder to convert the raw data output by the code (in fact just image data in [Game Boy Tile format](https://www.huderlem.com/demos/gameboy2bpp.html)) in PNG images.
 The decoder can convert data in bulk from the code directory, just drop the .m files in the emulator directories and run them with GNU Octave on a modern computer.

-## Schematic to connect the Game Boy to the PC
+## Updated schematic to connect the Game Boy to the PC

 ![Hardware](Pictures/Pinout_2024.png)